canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - Design APIs to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily understand code that uses the API.
 - Design APIs to be easy to memorize by implementing a consistent and precise naming convention.
 Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
+- {: .dpgn-digital-architectural-enable-interoperability-1} Expose all functionality as services.
-- {: .dpgn-digital-architectural-expose-functionality-services-1} The microservices architecture is a design approach to build a single application as a set of small services.
-Microservices are built around business capabilities; each service is scoped to a single purpose.
-Components will be architected to minimize the costs of future changes.
+- {: .dpgn-digital-architectural-enable-interoperability-2} Use microservices built around business capabilities.
+Scope each service to a single purpose.
-- {: .dpgn-digital-architectural-expose-functionality-services-4} Each service shall in its own process and communicate with other services through a well-defined interface using a lightweight mechanism, typicall an HTTP-based application programming interface (API).
+- {: .dpgn-digital-architectural-enable-interoperability-3} Run each service in its own process and have it communicate with other services through a well-defined interface, such as an HTTPS-based application programming interface (API).
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->